I am often asked for my opinion about the best way to squat or pull a loaded bar. My answer always is, “It depends on the person.”

 We all have a different injury history influencing which tissues may need sparing, different body segment length ratios affecting leverage advantages, different hip socket depths that determine the depth of the squat before the pelvis tucks stressing the lumbar discs, etc. What is best for one person will not be best for their training partner.

-Here is a drill I use that will help all lifters set-up their pulls, despite their individual differences.
+That said, here is a drill I use that will help all lifters set-up their pulls despite their individual differences.
 We call it the short-stop squat.
-If you know American Baseball, you will catch on very quickly.
+If you know American baseball, you will catch on very quickly.

-Now to start the drill, stand tall and place the hands on the top of the front of the thighs.
+To start the drill, stand tall and place the hands on the top of the front of the thighs.
 Make a “V” between the thumbs and the finger.
 Keeping the arms straight, push the hands down the thighs, only hinging about the hips—do not allow the spine to bend.
 Stop as the hands reach just above the kneecap and robustly grab around the knee.
-This is the short stop posture.
+This is the short stop squat.

 Check the position of the knee.
-If you drew a vertical line down from the knee it will fall between the balls of the feet and the heels.
-This ensures that the hips are well behind.
-Play with your balance so you feel the centre of pressure from the ground in the middle of your feet.
+If you drew a vertical line down from the knee, it will fall between the balls of the feet and the heels.
+This ensures the hips are well behind.
+Play with your balance so you feel the center of pressure from the ground in the middle of your feet.

 Enjoy carrying the weight of your upper body down the arms and onto the thighs.
 Focus on the curves in your torso – are they the same as when you were standing?
 If they are you have good form.
 If they are not, adjust them back to the natural curves.

 To lift from this position, many will shrug.
 You will not.
 You will perform the “anti-shrug” by compressing the shoulders down into your torso with co-contraction of the pectoral and latissimus dorsi muscles.
 This stiffens your torso with the normal curves intact.